What are T Levels - and how will they help my teen go to university or get a job?

 Individual courses need to be checked, but generally students need 5 GCSEs (graded 9-4) including English and maths.

-For teens that don’t have the necessary skills to go straight to T Level, they can take the T Level Transition Programme – a one year course after GCSE to prepare them for the subject they would like to study.
+For teens that don’t have the necessary skills to go straight to T Level, they can take the T Level Foundation Year – a one year course after GCSE to prepare them for the subject they would like to study.

 Where can my teen study T Levels?

 T Levels are currently only available in England.
-There are around 50 providers.
-Mostly these are colleges because of the technical nature of the studies and extra equipment needed.
+They are mostly offered by colleges because of the technical nature of the studies and extra equipment needed.
 It’s worth remembering that whilst colleges are specialists in providing education tailored to sixth formers, students do needs to be comfortable with independent study to benefit from what’s on offer (unlike schools, where guided learning is more usual, even in sixth form).

 Summary